Ika1009/Tharos-Web-App/README.md

 Welcome to the Tharros Security Reporting App, a powerful tool designed to streamline security incident reporting and management.
 This web application offers secure user authentication with two-factor authentication (2FA), easy report creation with a user-friendly form, history tracking of generated PDF reports, and an admin panel for user management and PDF history review.

+**Note: This was a project made for a Fiverr client.

 ## Features 🌟

 - 🔐 **Secure User Authentication**: Protect your data with 2FA login, ensuring only authorized personnel access the system.